LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 ## More Wins

 -  Met & talked with:
     - Chris Oliver about his customer service
     - Andrea Formera about her Rails World talk
     - Adam McCrea from Judoscale at the Clio party
     - Jeremy & Jess from IndieRails
     - Aaron Patterson about his closing keynote
-  - and many more!
+    - and many more friendly and smart people!
 - First time in Canada - Beaver tail and Poutine!
 - All the info & stories shared in the tracks and Lightning talks
 - Top quality merch & stickers acquired